-Anchor Standard 1: Motor Skills and Movement Patterns: The physically literate individual demonstrates competency in a variety of motor skills and movement patterns.
-1.4 6-1.4 7-1.4 8-1.4 Manipulative Pass and receive in a stationary position, using hands and feet with proficiency.
+Anchor Standard 1: M. movement patterns.
+Iotor Skills and Movement Patterns: The plant of the pl hysically literate individual demonstrates compo etency in a variety of motor skills and 1.4 6-1.4 7-1.4 8-1.4 Manipulative Pass and receive in a stationary position, using hands and feet with proficiency.
 Pass and receive using hands and feet in combination with locomotor patterns, change of direction, and/or speed, with proficiency.
 Pass and receive using an implement in combination with locomotor patterns, change of direction, speed and/or level, with Passing and receiving Examples: passes in games of basketball, proficiency. flag football, speedball, team handball, or soccer Examples: passing and receiving while moving in basketball, ultimate Frisbee, speedball, soccer Examples: lacrosse or hockey (floor, field, ice).
-APE accommodation sug gestions: Use a larger ball or slightly deflated ball.
-1.5 6-1.5 7-1.5 8-1.5 Manipulative Utilize a variety of offensive skills to create open space during practice tasks without defensive pressure.
-Perform a variety of offensive skills with defensive pressure.
+APE accommodation suggestions: Use a larger ball or slightly deflated ball.
+1.5 6-1.5 7-1.5 8-1.5 Manipulative Utilize a variety of offensive skills to create open space during practice tasks Perform a variety of offensive skills with defensive pressure.
 Execute a variety of offensive skills during modified game play.
-Offensive skills Examples: pivots, fakes, give and go, jab steps, hitting to an open space Examples: pivots, fakes, give and go, jab steps, hitting to an open space Examples: pivots, fakes, give and go, jab steps, hitting to an open space APE accommodation sug gestions: Peer assistance, verbal cues, and mo odeling.
+Offensive skills without defensive pressure.
+Examples: pivots, fakes, give and go, jab steps, hitting to an open space Examples: pivots, fakes, give and go, jab steps, hitting to an open space Examples: pivots, fakes, give and go, jab steps, hitting to an open space APE accommodation sugg gestions: Peer assistance, verbal cues, and mo odeling.
 1.6 6-1.6 7-1.6 8-1.6 Manipulative Dribble with dominant and non-dominant hand, foot, or implement while changing Dribble with dominant and non-dominant hand, foot, or implement while changing Dribble with dominant and non-dominant hand, foot, or implement while changing Dribbling and ball control speed and/or direction in a variety of tasks. speed and/or direction in a variety of tasks with defensive pressure. speed and/or direction in modified game play.
-APE accommodation sug gestions: Use a larger ball or slightly deflated l ball.
-1.7 6-1.7 7-1.7 8-1.7 Manipulative Shoot on a goal with accuracy and power in a stationary environment as appropriate to the activity.
-Shoot on a goal with accuracy and power in a dynamic environment as appropriate to the Shoot on a goal with accuracy and power in modified game play.
-Shooting on goal Examples: hockey (floor, field, ice), lacrosse, basketball, soccer activity.
-Examples: hockey (floor, field, ice), lacrosse, basketball, soccer Examples: hockey (floor, field, ice), lacrosse, basketball, soccer
+APE accommodation sug gestions: Use a larger ball or slightly deflated ball.
+1.7 6-1.7 7-1.7 8-1.7 Manipulative Shooting on goal Shoot on a goal with accuracy and power in a stationary environment as appropriate to the activity.
+Shoot on a goal with accuracy and power in a dynamic environment as appropriate to the activity.
+Shoot on a goal with accuracy and power in modified game play.
+Shooting on goat Examples: hockey (floor, field, ice), lacrosse, basketball, soccer Examples: hockey (floor, field, ice), lacrosse, basketball, soccer Examples: hockey (floor, field, ice), lacrosse, basketball, soccer